themeselection/chameleon-bootstrap-html-admin-template-free/README.md

 **We request you to keep ThemeSelection credit link in the footer section.**

-## Looking For Premium Bootstrap Admin Templates ??
+## Looking For Premium Bootstrap Admin Templates?

-**[ThemeSelection](https://themeselection.com/)** provids Selected high quality, modern design, professional and easy-to-use Free Bootstrap Admin Dashboard Template, HTML Themes and UI Kits to create your applications faster!.
+**[ThemeSelection](https://themeselection.com/)** provids Selected high quality, modern design, professional and easy-to-use Free and premium Admin Templates, HTML Themes and UI Kits to create your applications faster!.

-If you are looking for more free templates like Chameleon Admin Lite, please visit **[ThemeSelection](https://themeselection.com/)**.
+If you want to [Download Free Admin Templates](https://themeselection.com/products/category/download-free-admin-templates/) like Chameleon Admin Lite, please visit **[ThemeSelection](https://themeselection.com/)**.

 ## Useful Links